audy/miseq-16S-pipeline/readme.md

 4. Pandaseq (from [this]() `ref` on GitHub)
   (`brew install pandaseq --HEAD` will work if you're on a mac and have homebrew + homebrew-science installed)

+### Running on HPC

+Distributing this on the HPC is possible but not really worth it.
+You can analyze MiSeq 16S rRNA reads on a laptop in a few minutes.
+But, everything you need to run the analysis pipeline is already installed on the HPC.

+To run this on the HPC, first run `test/prepare_hpc.sh`.
+This will load the appropriate versions of Pandaseq and USEARCH needed to run the analysis.

 # Notes

 - Must be using latest version of Pandaseq that supports `-i` flag.
 See this